farirpgs/fari-app/lib/srds/fate-core.md

 When you’re making a magic system, the preliminary discussion is extremely important, because you need to establish some firm expectations for what is and isn’t possible, and how far-reaching the effects can be.
 No two fantasy worlds in popular media have similar properties for their magic, and often, defining the arcane also defines a vital facet of how the world operates.
 Therefore, these examples are pretty detailed, using the full range of character elements.

-{example}

-Lucas the Magic Cop is a PC in the Fate game Ancestral Affairs, inspired by Hong Kong gunplay movies, where the characters are a special supernatural crimes task force operating in the fictional city of San Jian, California.
+> Lucas the Magic Cop is a PC in the Fate game Ancestral Affairs, inspired by Hong Kong gunplay movies, where the characters are a special supernatural crimes task force operating in the fictional city of San Jian, California.
 In the setting, you have to channel magical power from ancestral, semi-divine spirits.
 Powers are specific and portfolio-based, so a spirit of water will confer different benefits than a spirit of luck.
 Also, people have karmic stress tracks, reflecting the resilience of their soul.

 ##### Extra: Lucas's Arts